Mooring payments are due 4/15/17!

 - Providing technical assistance for project development.

-The NBEDC works closely with the HDC to coordinate excursions and activities throughout the City in support of tourism with the theme Destination New Bedford.The HDC also works directly with the NBEDC on economic development efforts, including encouraging and attracting maritime businesses (i.e., loan programs) to New Bedford’s waterfront in order to create jobs and stimulate the local economy.
+The NBEDC works closely with the NBPA to coordinate excursions and activities throughout the City in support of tourism with the theme Destination New Bedford.The HDC also works directly with the NBEDC on economic development efforts, including encouraging and attracting maritime businesses (i.e., loan programs) to New Bedford’s waterfront in order to create jobs and stimulate the local economy.

 New Bedford / Fairhaven Harbor Plan 2010